MPH Program FAQ

 So that timely progress toward the degree can be achieved, the following undergraduate pre-requisite courses are expected to be completed prior to active participation in the program.

-- Environmental Health Science: At least 1 physical science, 2 chemistry with lab, 2 biology with lab, college algebra, and 1 microbiology course at the undergraduate level.
+- Environmental/Occupational Health & Sustainability: At least 1 physical science, 2 chemistry with lab, 2 biology with lab, college algebra, and 1 microbiology course at the undergraduate level.

 The Graduate School requires an official copy of your GRE score from the Educational Testing Service (ETS).
 ETS does not keep scores that are 5 years old or older.
 If you cannot obtain any official copy of your test score then you may have to retake the GRE.